tum-ei-eda/M2-ISA-R-Perf/README.md

 ## Version

-This is version v1.1.
+The latest release version of this repository is v1.1.

 This repository does not contain any submodules.

-This version is compatible with the following external repositories:
+Version v1.1 is compatible with the following external repositories:

 | Repository | Version |
 | ---------- | ------- |